About CEHD Reads

 Can one person make a difference?

-As with past CEHD Reads books, The Latehomecomer: A Hmong Family Memoir addresses the shared inquiry: Can one person make a difference?
+As with past CEHD Reads books, The Immortal Life of Henrietta Lacks probes the question: How can one person make a difference?

 We are eager to share the ways that we, as a college, make a difference through transformational research, top-quality education, and partnerships with our community beyond campus.